Back to learn

 Written By

-Here’s what you need to know about earning interest on your savings.
+Here’s what you need to know about earning the best interest savings account rates.

 A savings account is a type of deposit account that’s separate from your primary chequing account.
 It allows you to set aside money for different savings goals, like creating an emergency fund for unplanned expenses or growing your down payment on a future home.
 Many banks offer interest on their savings accounts as an incentive for you to keep your money with that bank.